The aims of the Langstone Curriculum are underpinned by those in the National Curriculum.

 - Establishing fluency in the English language is an essential foundation for success in all subjects.

-our children learn best through reflection and thinking when discussing with their peers.
+• We promote the use of talk to generate, organise and collate ideas because our children learn best through reflection and thinking when discussing with their peers.
 This also establishes respect within the school-wide community of readers who are aspirational and caring.